 No child known to Children's Social Care Services who is an inpatient in a hospital and about whom there are child protection concerns should be discharged home without a referral to establish that the home environment is safe, the concerns by medical staff are fully addressed and there is a plan in place for the ongoing promotion and safeguarding of the child's welfare.

 Children in Custody

 Young Offenders Institutions which accommodate Juveniles (16-18) must have policies and procedures in place which set out their duties to safeguard and promote the welfare of the children and young people in their care.
 Children and young people who are remanded to custody are Looked After and should be visited and have their Care Plan reviewed.

-Secure Units in an area (in this case, Clayfields secure unit in Nottinghamshire), must ensure that there are links in place with the Local Safeguarding Children Board and local authorities.
+Secure Units in an area (in this case, Clayfields secure unit in Nottinghamshire), must ensure that there are links in place with the Local Safeguarding Children Partnership and local authorities.

 The local authorities' responsibilities are set out in Local Authority Circular (LAC) 2004(26).
 See also guidance on the Legal Aid Sentencing and Punishment of Offenders Act 2012.